Guarantees and Personal Guarantees are important and serious

 The Court considers all the surrounding circumstances of the case, particularly as at the date the contract was signed.

-…. against the background of admissible matrix of facts known to or at least reasonably available to the parties, the meaning sought is that of the language in question would convey to the reasonable man.
+~ against the background of an admissible matrix of facts known to or at least reasonably available to the parties, the meaning sought is that of the language in question would convey to the reasonable man.

 In that context, the language used is to be given its natural and ordinary meaning, unless a reasonable man would conclude that something has gone wrong in expressing the parties’ intentions.